You’d think that the air conditioning would remove humidity. So why do you still see high levels in your home?

 A lousy thermostat setting can include a fan that stays “on” rather than set to “auto.”
 While the moving air might feel cooler, it can blow moisture previously pulled by the AC throughout the space and has not yet had time to drain away.

 A final problem could be an old air system.
-When parts wear or haven’t been maintained, they won’t control humidity levels like they once did.
+When parts wear or haven’t been maintained, they won’t control humidity levels like they once did—which is why inspecting old ductwork for potential mold growth is especially important for older Charleston homes.

 The Solutions